 Bylaws In Hand, Now What?

-Is your board ready for reflection?
+Is your board ready for reflection on its practices and effectiveness?
 GMA consultants specialize in designing content for meetings and gatherings that jump starts participation, and in facilitating conversations that matter.
-Learn more.

 Contact GMA’s CEO, Susan Barry at email@example.com to explore the possibilities.